apache/nuttx/libc/symtab/README.txt

   cat syscall/syscall.csv libc/libc.csv | sort >libc/symtab/canned_symtab.csv
   tools/mksymtab libc/symtab/canned_symtab.csv libc/symtab/canned_symtab.inc

+You may want omit syscall/syscall.csv in the above command in the protected mode.
+It is optional since the system calls are provided through system call traps.

 Your board-level start up code code then needs to select the canned symbol table by calling the OS internal function canned_symtab_initialize() in the board-specfic board_apps_initialize() logic: